 When you think about incorporating your business, do you scoff, “Not me.
 I’m just a one-person/home-based/part-time business—incorporation is for the big guys”?
 If so, it’s time to rethink your attitude.
 You see, every small business—no matter how small or informal—needs to be incorporated.

 That’s because no matter how small or informal your business is, you could be sued.
 Suppose your business isn’t doing well, you can’t pay a business debt and the creditor takes you to court to get their money back.
 Perhaps you are a children’s party planner, a child is injured during a birthday party you organize at a local park, and the parents decide to sue you.
-Or maybe you own a one-person accounting firm and, after you make a mistake on a client’s taxes that costs them a lot of money, they sue you for the damages.
+Or maybe you own a one-person accounting firm and, after you make a mistake on a client’s taxes that cost them a lot of money, they sue you for the damages.

 In any of these cases, unless your business is incorporated, all of your personal assets could be at risk—including your savings, possessions and even your family home.
 And even if the lawsuit is baseless, you still have the legal costs involved in defending yourself in court.